dwarvesf/mcp-db/README.md

 ];
 ```

+-   Import the new tool from its file.
+-   Add the new tool to the `tools` array.

+### 4. Test the New Tool

+After adding the new tool, test it to ensure it is working correctly.
+You can use the MCP Inspector to call the tool and verify that it returns the expected result.

 ### Best Practices

 -   Always define clear input schemas for your tools using TypeScript interfaces and the `inputSchema` property.